 Standard construction equipment prepares the well site.
 A wall may be installed to reduce or minimize noise and light during development.
 Surface Casing Set (1-2 days per well)

 A drilling rig begins the underground construction process by installing steel pipe and cement (surface casing) to protect groundwater.
-Surface casing is set at least 50' below the aquifer, typically about 1,000' below the surface.
+Surface casing is set at least 50' below the aquifer, typically about 1,5000'+ below the surface.

+Hydraulic Fracturing: A

+safe, highly engineered

+technology developed in

+over a mile below the

+earth's surface under

+fractures in the rocks.